sf-wdi-37/js-control-flow/README.md

   Note that JavaScript is lazy when it can quit evaluating a boolean expression early.
 For example, in the last expression above, you can tell from just the first `false &&` that the whole expression will be false.
   </details>

-1. Which of the following are truthy values?
+1. Which of the following are falsey?
   * `"abc"`
   * `""`
   * `1`